theputtipong/test_coindragon/README.md

 ## Given the following scenario, which lifecycle method would you use and why?

-You need to fetch data from an API when the widget is first created but not on subsequent rebuilds.
+### You need to fetch data from an API when the widget is first created but not on subsequent rebuilds.

 I will use initState because it runs only once when the StatefulWidget is first created.
-I can handle any errors at this point.

 @override
 void initState() {
-// TODO: implement initState
+// TODO: implement fetch API function super.initState();
-super.initState();
-throw ("Error thrown from initState()");
 }

 ---